mauricechiodo/eim-case-studies/course/algorithms/hart/index.md

 *List from Durham Police website*$\c{2}$

-Should the offender fail to complete their contract, they are taken to court.
-Only offenders which are categorised by HART as being medium-risk are eligible to enter the Checkpoint program, that is to say, only those predicted to commit a non-serious offence in the next 24 months.
+Should the suspect fail to complete their contract, they are taken to court.
+Only suspects which are categorised by HART as being medium-risk are eligible to enter the Checkpoint program, that is to say, only those predicted to commit a non-serious offence in the next 24 months.

 ## Random Forests